 - A saliva test can reveal cocaine use within minutes after consumption and for up to 2 days.5

-- Cocaine will remain detectable in hair for up to 90 days.6
+- Cocaine use may be detectable in hair for up to 90 days.6

-- In urine, cocaine is detectable within 3 to 6 hours after use, and it can be detected for up to 3 days.3,4 However, in heavy users, cocaine can show up on a urine test for up to 2 weeks.7
+- In urine, cocaine is often detectable for about 3-4 days, though it may be detectable up to 10 days after a binge.3,4 In heavy users, cocaine can show up on a urine test for up to 2 weeks.7

 - Blood testing can identify cocaine for up to 2 days.7

 Does the method of consumption affect how long cocaine stay in your system?